TIGRLab/datman-dashboard/docs/glossary.rst

 User Authentication
 *******************
-These settings are used to configure user authentication by oauth.
+These settings are used to configure user authentication by OAuth.
 Note that at least one of these authentication methods MUST be configured, unless the dashboard is running in development mode.

 Required
 ^^^^^^^^
-* Github configuration
+* GitHub configuration.
+You can see GitHub's instructions for acquiring a client ID and secret `here <https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app>`_

   * **OAUTH_CLIENT_GITHUB**

-    * Description: The OAuth client value provided by Github.
+    * Description: The OAuth client value provided by GitHub.
   * **OAUTH_SECRET_GITHUB**

-    * Description: The OAuth secret value provided by Github.
+    * Description: The OAuth secret value provided by GitHub.

 * Gitlab configuration